Importance of Community Involvement

 |Greg Swett||San Benito County Farm Bureau|

-Technical Advisory Committee (TAC) Meeting No. 3: Monday, January 14th from 3pm – 5pm at the San Benito County Water District, 30 Mansfield Road, Hollister, CA
+Technical Advisory Committee (TAC) Meeting No. 4: Wednesday, April 24th (Times to be announced later) at the San Benito County Water District, 30 Mansfield Road, Hollister, CA

-Community Workshop No. 2: Developing a Groundwater Sustainability Plan, Late April 2019.
-Date to be announced in early 2019..
+Community Workshop No. 2: Developing a Groundwater Sustainability Plan, Late April, early May 2019.
+Date to be announced when available.